istio/istio.io/_blog/2018/egress-https.md

     caption='The Bookinfo Application with details V2'
     %}

-Note that the Google Books web service is outside the Istio service mesh, the boundary of which is marked by a dotted line.
+Note that the Google Books web service is outside the Istio service mesh, the boundary of which is marked by a dashed line.

 Now let's direct all the traffic destined to the _details_ microservice, to _details version v2_, using the following _route rule_: